 What is kennel cough?

-Kennel cough is the common name for canine infectious tracheobronchitis, a highly contagious illness in dogs but that with a diagnosis and the correct treatment will be cured in a few weeks.
+Kennel cough is the common name for canine infectious tracheobronchitis, a highly contagious respiratory infection in dogs.

 Kennel cough symptoms